rgbkrk/is-this-your-pipe/talk-outline.md

 Props to them for making sure to think about this.

 What about forking the repository and adding it to Travis itself?
-The encryption keys are tied to the repository.
+The encryption keys are 1-1 with the repository.

 > Please also note that keys used for encryption and decryption are tied to the repository.
 If you fork a project and add it to travis, it will have different pair of keys than the original.

 Is there anything to be worried about then?

-Yes.
-Code review still stands.
+Yes. *Code review still stands*.
 Make sure no one does anything stupid with your "secure" environment variables before merging code in.

 Masquerade process: